Mechanics Tutorial 12 - Conservation

 N = M - m

-Therefore we have to be careful to make sure that we read the question carefully.
-(I can't talk - I have often not read the question.)
+Therefore we have to be careful to make sure that we read the question carefully - RTQ, Read The Question.
+(I can't talk - I have often not read the question.
+When Mr Roscoe got mad at my homework once, he wrote RTFQ.
+I was assured by my housemaster that it meant Read the Full Question...)

 A cannon has a mass of 1500 kg.
 It fires a shell of mass 25 kg.
 The gunpowder charge is 10 kg.
 The cannon recoils at a velocity of 10 m/s.
 What is the velocity of the shell?
 (The answer is NOT 600 m s-1)